nishgowda/Sirate/README.md

 - cd into backend directory
 - run ``` nodemon app.js ```
 - visit http://localhost:3000/ on your machine
-- docker *will* be setup eventually so you can just run that contianer
+- docker *will* be setup eventually so you can just run that container

 ### Using the database:
 1. Using locally